sysoleg/epub2html/README.md

 ## Limitations

 - **Raw HTML Output:** The primary goal is to extract textual content with basic structure.
-Complex styling, scripts, and embedded media (like images and videos) are removed.
+Complex styling, scripts, and other embedded media (like videos) are removed.
 - **CSS and Styling:** All CSS styles are stripped.
 The output HTML will be unstyled.
-- **Image Handling:** Images are currently not processed or included in the output.
 - **Font Embedding:** Embedded fonts are not handled.